aidtechnology/at-charts/hlf-ord/README.md

 The chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) at this location.
 The volume is created using dynamic volume provisioning through a PersistentVolumeClaim managed by the chart.

+## Upgrading from version 1.1.x

+Previous versions of this chart performed enrollment with the Fabric CA directly from the pod.
+This prevented the possibility of using development cryptographic material (certificates and keys) from Cryptogen or the usage of other CA mechanisms.

+Instead, crypto-material and CA credentials are stored separately as secrets.

+If you used the former type of chart, you will need to obtain the relevant credentials and cryptographic material from the running pod, and save it externally to a set of secrets, whose names you will need to feed into the chart, under the `secrets.ord` section.

 ## Feedback and feature requests

 This is a work in progress and we are happy to accept feature requests.
 We are even happier to accept pull requests implementing improvements :-)